NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 *Above: Add refrigeration systems to your model under the HVAC tab.
 Click image to view a larger version.*

 This zoomed in view provides the layout view of one refrigeration rack.
-You may add cases by dragging them on to the "Drag and Drop Cases" drop zone.
+You may add refrigeration cases by dragging them on to the "Drag and Drop Cases" drop zone.

 Drop zones are provided to accommodate systems with a mechanical sub-cooler and a Suction Line Heat Exchanger (SLHX).

-The small arrow at the bottom of the refrigeration case summary will open and expanded view of cases.
+The small arrow at the bottom of the refrigeration case summary will open an expanded view of cases.
 Each case can be selected and edited in the Edit panel on the right.

-Cascade systems can be added by dragging the from "My Model" or the "Library."
+Cascade systems can be added by dragging them from "My Model" or the "Library."

 [![Refrigeration System](img/create_model/refrig_2_large.png "Click to view")](img/create_model/refrig_2_large.png)